Piaohao: Modernisation of China and the role of the

 By the 19th century, the piaohao had become quite well-established and widespread, handling as much as half of all banking activity in the Qing Empire; this would last until the establishment of an official modern postal service in the 1890s, which took over the role of the piaohao as a remittance service.

-The piaohao were crucial players in the modernisation of China during the end of the 19th century.
-The piaohao gave credit for investing in industrialisation and infrastructure, such as the construction of factories and railways across China.
+The piaohao were crucial players in the modernization of China during the end of the 19th century.
+The piaohao gave credit for investing in industrialization and infrastructure, such as the construction of factories and railways across China.
 In fact, Ulrich Theobald from the website Chinaknowledge.de argues that many of these improvements would not have been possible without financial aid from the piaohao.

 The Shanghai piaohao offered the subscription, or rengou (認購), of bonds like the Zhaoxin share from the year 1898, which was also known as the Zhaoxin gupiao (昭信股票), or the bonds issued to finance the Boxer Indemnity, which were known as the gengzi beikuan (庚子賠款).
 They also issued shares themselves which did, as that of the Dadetong Bank (大德通票號), which yielded enormous profits for the banks.
 The shares were valued at 850 taels of silver in the year 1889; later their shares stood at 3,150 taels of silver in 1896, 4,024 taels in silver in 1990, and at 17,000 taels of silver in 1908.

 During the latter half of the 19th century, a group of southern Chinese banks known as the nanbang piaohao (南幫票號), which were usually called yinhao (銀號), was created by local traders and merchants in the southern province of Zhejiang.
 These were, for instance, the Yuanfengrun Bank (源豐潤票號) or the Yishanyuan Bank (義善源票號).